f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Configuring SNMP Access
 =======================

 To enable SNMP, you'll need to configure basic SNMP parameters like **sytem contact**, **location** and **name**.
 Then configure access for specific SNMP communities and versions.
-Currently SNMP can be setup via CLI or API, but not the webUI.
+Currently SNMP can be setup via CLI or API, and webUI for some parameters were added in F5OS-A 1.2.0.
 Adding SNMP configuraiton support for the webUI will be available in a future F5OS-A release.

 Configuring SNMP Access via CLI
 -------------------------------